 Summary

-cipher with a Flipper Zero.
+This guide will show you how to clone an existing ATA PTX4 garage remote control running the KeeLoq cipher with a Flipper Zero.
 This remote is not supported on any Flipper Zero firmware that I’m aware of by default.
 Most rolling code remotes that are supported on the Flipper Zero involve creating an essentially blank remote control and then manually pairing it with the garage door opener thereby making an additional remote control.

 In this guide I will clone an existing remote without ever having to pair it to the garage door controller.
 This in itself is a quite scary prospect as this could be performed remotely without needing physical access to the garage door controller.
 Meaning anyone with the right equipment (a Flipper Zero and a computer) and close enough to read the signal of 2 remote control signals could also potentially perform this attack.